Addressing the congregation, Abdulhussain Moosvi Kashmiri said that God is merciful and mighty who calls His people to mercy.

 Abdulhussain Kashmiri said that out of six billion world population, there are more than two billion Muslims, which is a sign of a great mercy.

 “But are we living as examples of God’s mercy?
 Not exactly!
 Because we have turned this grace into inconvenience for us.
-How can we become a source of blessing
+How can we become a

 Friday prayer leader of Jamia Masjid Magam, Moulvi Ghulam Mohammad Bhat said, "We must strongly condemn the unfortunate incident that has taken place in Narbal.
 The need of the hour is to remain united and foil the nefarious designs of anti-Muslim elements."

-for others,” Abduhussain rued.
+source of blessing for others,” Abduhussain rued.
 “Shias are told that Sunnis do not like the Ahlulbayt of Prophet Mohammad (SAWW).
 Sunnis are told that Shias give the status (God forbid) of God to the Ahlulbayt.
 Consequently, both are forced to use their skills to prove their point.”

 He said that worldwide there is a conspiracy going on to cause infighting between Muslims.